• Skip to main content

 As you can see, pixels per dollar, a 42.5″ 4K TV makes the most sense.
 Split the screen into four equal parts and you essentially get four FHD (1920×1080) monitors combined – without the ugly physical bezels.

 TVs these days are close siblings of PC monitors.
 The panels themselves are similar.
-It’s just that TVs come with a bunch of image processing stuff and “Smart” features, which you can cancel (to increase the response time of the TV so it is comfortable to use as a PC monitor).
+It’s just that TVs come with a bunch of image processing stuff and “Smart” features, which you can cancel (to increase the response time of the TV, so that it’d be comfortable to use as a PC monitor).

 For a TV to function well as a PC monitor, you need these:

-• 4K at 60hz refresh rate.
-This is normal today.
-Anything less (like 30hz) will result in simple tasks (like moving the mouse cursor) to feel slow and sluggish.
+- 4K at 60hz refresh rate.
+This is normal these days, most TVs have it.
+Anything less (like 30hz) will result in simple tasks, like moving the mouse cursor, to feel slow and sluggish.
 It’s really bad, I tested it.

-• 4:4:4 chroma.
-Movies from Blu-ray and 4K Blu-ray are encoded in 4:2:0 and upscaled to 4:2:2, then sent to the TV, and the TV maps it into however it’s programmed to do.
+- 4:4:4 chroma.
+Movies from Blu-ray and 4K Blu-ray are encoded in 4:2:0 and upscaled to 4:2:2, then sent to the TV, which maps it.
 This saves on disc space, and provides nearly equivalent fidelity at 4:4:4.
-The drawback to 4:2:0 encoding (which almost all videos use – including YouTube) is lower clarity on high-frequency textures – like colored text, which would look blurry because text is small and often just 1-2 pixels wide.
+The drawback to 4:2:0 encoding (which most videos use, including YouTube) is lower clarity on high-frequency textures like colored text, which would look blurry (text is small and often just 1-2 pixels wide).
 PC outputs 4:4:4 natively.
 It does not use chroma subsampling as it is a source, so it doesn’t need the compression.
-For your TV to function well as a PC monitor, it has to support 4:4:4.
+In short, for your TV to function well as a PC monitor, it has to support 4:4:4.

-Luckily for you, most TVs today come with low input lag, [email protected], and chroma 4:4:4 support.
+Luckily for you, most TVs today come with low input lag, 4K at 60hz, and chroma 4:4:4 support.
 If you’re unsure, check Rting’s reviews (they also review TVs as PC monitors).
 You can trust their recommendations.

 What type of panel should you aim for?